 Gummy Vitamin Potency

-Testing gummy potency sounds straightforward: send samples to a lab and confirm the numbers match the label.
-In day-to-day manufacturing, it’s rarely that clean.
-Gummies are a heat-processed, acidified, moisture-active format that keeps evolving after it leaves the depositor.
-The result is that “potency” isn’t just a lab value-it’s the outcome of process control, sampling discipline, analytical method fit, and packaging performance working together.
+Testing gummy potency sounds simple: ship samples to a lab, see if the numbers match the label.
+In real manufacturing, it's never that clean.
+Gummies are heat-processed, acidified, moisture-active.
+They keep changing after leaving the depositor.
+So 'potency' isn't just a lab result — it's what you get when process control, sampling discipline, analytical method fit, and packaging all work together.

-The angle that doesn’t get enough attention is this: the potency you measure isn’t always the same as the potency you intended to deliver.
-Gummies can change in ways that affect extraction and detection, which means a potency program has to control the manufacturing reality-not just interpret a certificate of analysis.
+Here's what doesn't get enough attention: the potency you measure isn't always the same as the potency you intended to deliver.
+Gummies can shift in ways that affect extraction and detection.
+A good potency program has to control the manufacturing reality — not just read a certificate of analysis.

 Start by Defining What "Potency" Means for a Gummy

-A potency target that isn’t precisely defined is an open invitation for confusion later-especially when stability data starts coming in.
-Before anyone pulls a sample, lock in what you mean by potency for this specific product and format.
+A potency target that isn't precise sets you up for confusion later, especially when stability data rolls in.
+Before anyone pulls a sample, lock in what you mean by potency for this product and format.

 • Timepoint: release potency vs. end-of-shelf-life potency